divaprotocol/oracles/README.md

 * Polygon: n/a
 * Mainnet: n/a

-The DIVA subgraph includes two fields that refer to the reference asset:
-1. referenceAsset
-2. referenceAssetUnified
+Two fields merit additional comment:
+1. `referenceAsset` is the name provided by the data provider to be used as an identifier on their side

-Latter is used to consolidate different labels for the same asset (e.g., XBT/USD, BTC-USD) into one unified label (e.g., BTC/USD).
+2. `referenceAssetUnified` is set by DIVA governance to consolidate different labels for the same asset (e.g., XBT/USD, BTC-USD) into one unified label (e.g., BTC/USD)

 ## DIVA addresses
 * DIVA protocol: